 Transfer turkey to oven and roast, rotating occasionally, until an instant read thermometer inserted into the deepest part of the breast registers 150°F, and the thighs register at least 165°F, about 80 minutes.

 While turkey roasts, make the gravy.
 Roughly chop the neck, backbone, and giblets.
-Heat remaining 1 tablespoon oil in a 3 quart saucepan over high heat until shimmering.
+Heat remaining 1 tablespoon oil in a 3-quart saucepan over high heat until shimmering.
 Add chopped turkey parts and cook, stirring occasionally, until lightly browned, about 5 minutes.
 Add remaining onions, carrots, and celery and continue to cook, stirring occasionally, until vegetables start to soften and brown in spots, another 5 minutes.
-Add chicken stock, remaining thyme, and bay leaves.
+Add chicken or turkey stock, remaining thyme, and bay leaves.
 Bring to a boil and reduce to a bare simmer.
-Allow to cook 45 minutes, then strain through a fine mesh strainer into a 2 quart liquid measuring cup and discard solids.
+Allow to cook 45 minutes, then strain through a fine mesh strainer into a 2-quart liquid measuring cup and discard solids.
 Skim off any fat from the surface of the broth.

 When turkey is cooked, remove from oven and transfer rack to a new baking sheet.
 Allow to rest at room temperature for 20 minutes before carving.
 Carefully pour any collected juices from out of the roasting pan through a fine-mesh strainer into a liquid measuring cup.
 Skim off excess fat and discard.
 Whisk juices into gravy.

 For best results, we recommend dry-brining your turkey by following the instructions here.
 If dry-brining, you can omit any additional salt added to the turkey in step two.